-• You can give an htcondor_setting dict setting flag for additional options, such as requested memory etc. It's value has to be a dictionary containing HTCondor settings as key/value pairs.
+- Via the htcondor_settings setting you can provide a dict as a for additional options, such as requested memory etc. Its value has to be a dictionary containing HTCondor settings as key/value pairs.
 These options will be written into the job submission file.
-For an overview of possible settings refer to the HTCondor documentation.
+For an overview of possible settings refer to the HTCondor documentation. - Same as for the LSF, the job_name setting allows giving a meaningful name to a group of jobs.
+If you want to be htcondor-specific, you can provide the JobBatchName as an entry in the htcondor_settings dict, which will override the global job_name setting.
+This is useful for manually checking the status of specific jobs with condor_q -batch <job name>